LLNL/axom/src/components/sidre/docs/sphinx/file_io.rst

 using the IOManager class.

 HDF5 is an optional dependency for Sidre.
 Sidre APIs that rely on HDF5 will be available only if Sidre was compiled with HDF5 support.
+The symbol that controls dependency on HDF5 is :code:`AXOM_USE_HDF5`, defined in the source file axom/config.hpp.

+.. _sidre-serial-io:

 Serial File I/O
 ---------------